PJF16/hoststarToValidZonefile/README.md

 # hoststarToValidZonefile
-This simple scripts converts a copy &amp; paste file from hoststar into a valid zone file
+This simple scripts converts a copy &amp; paste file from hoststar into a valid zone file e. g. for use with cloudflare

+##Known Bugs
+SRV entries not supported yet